-Coding for kids – or computer programming for kids – is rapidly growing in popularity.
-With how dependent society has become on technology (especially now), it comes as no surprise that more and more people are looking into this seemingly unattainable skill and thinking; could I learn that?
+Coding for kids – or computer programming for kids – is rapidly gaining popularity.
+With how dependent society has become on technology (especially now), it is no surprise that more and more people are looking into this seemingly unattainable skill and thinking, could I learn that?

 Parents are especially enamored with the idea of their kids learning to code, with a recent poll indicating that 90% of U.S. parents would like coding for kids to be a part of school curriculums.